On the discriminant locus of a generic projection: Purity of smooth discriminant

 \subsection{Factorization of projections}

 From now on, we switch back to the convention of Introduction, i.e., we take generic projection of $X$ and take linear section of $X^{\perp}$.

-First, we show a direct consequence of Theorem \ref{thm_mainthmequiv}, which characterize the discriminant locus $D$ inductively as a discriminant locus of projection to a general hyperplane: \begin{lemma} Let $X\subseteq \mathbb P^N$ be an irreducible projective variety.
+First, we show a direct consequence of Theorem \ref{thm_mainthmequiv}, which characterize the discriminant locus $D$ inductively as a discriminant locus of projection to a general hyperplane.
+This phenomenon was also observed in \cite[Proposition 2.2.5]{LeTeissier88}.
+One refers to \ref{sec_Veronese-surface} for an explicit example for this point of view. \begin{lemma} Let $X\subseteq \mathbb P^N$ be an irreducible projective variety.
 Given a generic projection $p:\mathbb P^N\dashrightarrow \mathbb P^k$, we factor it as a composite of projections to the hyperplanes, as shown in the first row of the following commutative diagram:

 Let $\Delta_N=X$, we inductively define $\Delta_l\subseteq\mathbb P^l$ to be the smooth discriminant locus of the generic projection of $\pi_{l+1}:\Delta_{l+1}\to\mathbb P^l$ (which is a finite branched cover).
 Then the smooth discriminant locus $\Delta$ of $\pi|_X:X\dashrightarrow \mathbb P^k$ coincides with $\Delta_k$ as subvarieties of $\mathbb P^k$. \end{lemma} \begin{proof} We note that the sequence of generic projections